 The change in age eligibility and the introduction of a fee were likely implemented to ensure the long-term sustainability of the permanent license program and to align it with the needs and expectations of Vermont’s senior population.

-See also What is the Cost of a Freshwater Fishing License at Walmart in 2024?
+See also How Much Does a Vermont Fishing License Cost in 2024?

 Applying for a Permanent License